Denosumab: European Union

 In July 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Bilprevda, intended for the prevention of skeletal-related events in adults with advanced malignancies involving bone and the treatment of adults and skeletally mature adolescents with giant cell tumor of bone.
 The applicant for this medicinal product is Henlius Europe GmbH.
 Bilprevda is a biosimilar medicinal product that is highly similar to the reference product Xgeva, which was authorized in the EU in July 2011.
 Bilprevda was authorized for medical use in the EU in September 2025.

 In September 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal products Acvybra, Kefdensis, and Ponlimsi.
 Acvybra, Kefdensis, and Ponlimsi are biosimilar medicinal products that are highly similar to the reference product Prolia.
 The applicant for Acvybra is Reddy Holding GmbH, the applicant for Kefdensis is STADA Arzneimittel AG, and the applicant for Ponlimsi is Teva GmbH.
+Acvybra was authorized for medical use in the European Union in November 2025.
+Kefdensis was authorized for medical use in the European Union in November 2025.
+Ponlimsi was authorized for medical use in the European Union in November 2025.

 In September 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal products Degevma, Xbonzy, and Zvogra intended for the prevention of bone complications in adults with advanced cancer involving bone and for the treatment of adults and skeletally mature adolescents with giant cell tumor of bone.
 Degevma, Xbonzy, and Zvogra are biosimilar medicinal products that are highly similar to the reference product Xgeva.
 The applicant for Degevma is TEVA GmbH, the applicant for Xbonzy is Reddy Holding GmbH, and the applicant for Zvogra is Stada Arzneimittel AG.
+Degevma was authorized for medical use in the European Union in November 2025.

+Xbonzy was authorized for medical use in the European Union in November 2025.
+Zvogra was authorized for medical use in the European Union in November 2025.

+In November 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Osqay, intended for the treatment of osteoporosis in women who have been through menopause and men who are at increased risk of fractures, treatment of bone loss linked to hormone ablation in men with prostate cancer who are at increased risk of fractures or treatment of bone loss in adults associated with long-term treatment with systemic glucocorticoid.
+The applicant for this medicinal product is Theramex Ireland Ltd. Osqay is a biosimilar medicinal product that is highly similar to the reference product Prolia.
+Osqay was authorized for medical use in the European Union in January 2026.

 Canada

 Health Canada approved Jubbonti, a biosimilar to Prolia, in February 2024; and approved Wyost, a biosimilar to Xgeva, in March 2024.

+In September 2025, Osenvelt, a biosimilar of Xgeva; and Stoboclo, a biosimilar of Prolia, were authorized for medical use in Canada.